MUSC Health Stadium

 MUSC Health Stadium was a soccer-specific stadium located in the Daniel Island area of Charleston, South Carolina that served as the home of the Charleston Battery of the USL Championship.

-Originally named Blackbaud Stadium, the stadium was opened in 1999.
-At the time, Blackbaud (along with Columbus Crew Stadium, which opened the same year) was the first modern-era stadium in the United States designed for soccer.
+Originally named "Blackbaud Stadium", the stadium was opened in 1999.
+At the time, Blackbaud was the first modern-era stadium in the United States designed for specifically soccer, as Columbus Crew Stadium opened after Blackbaud later that the same year.
 The stadium was originally named after Blackbaud, a software company founded by Battery majority owner Tony Bakker.
 The company's headquarters were adjacent to the stadium.

 The stadium seated 5,100 people, mostly in two large stands on either side of the field.
 The stadium is modeled after lower-division English soccer stadiums and featured an on-site pub, called "The Three Lions".

 The stadium regularly hosted sporting events besides Battery matches, including United States women's national soccer team soccer, and United States national rugby union team matches.
 The stadium also hosts concerts and other festivals, including several editions of the Southern Ground Music and Food Festival headlined by the Zac Brown Band.

 In early 2008, the Battery announced a plan to convert much of the stadium to solar energy.
 The panels could offset up to 12 tons of carbon dioxide per year.

 On July 30, 2015, the Battery sold naming rights for the stadium to the Medical University of South Carolina through 2019, in an expansion of a partnership between the university's hospital system and the team.

 In August 2018, the stadium hosted the Major League Lacrosse league championship game.
 It was the first MLL game held in South Carolina.